jguzauckas/java-8-practice/Assignment.md

 You will complete each of the methods described below in the `Assignment.java` file.
 The method headers are already written, you just need to fill them in.

+To test your code, you can just run the `Assignment.java` file that you are working in.
+It will automatically run 1,000 tests with randomly generated 2D arrays and tell you what percentage of tests that you passed for each algorithm.
+Your goal is to be able to run the `Assignment.java` file and pass 100% of tests for all 8 algorithms.

 ---

 ## `rowSwap`